Syncing 10,000 leads/mo? GET A DEMO

 Step 5: Set the audience:

-• Automatic now known as Advantage+ audience (platform-selected)
+• Automatic is now known as Advantage+ audience (platform-selected)

 • Or, Custom (age, gender, location, interests)